simc/logger/README.md

 If you created a cool `LogPrinter` which might be helpful to others, feel free to open a pull request. :)

+### Colors

+Please note that all IDEs (VSCode, XCode, Android Studio, IntelliJ) do not support ANSI escape sequences in their terminal outputs.
+These escape sequences are used to color output.
+If using such an IDE do not configure colored output.

 ## LogOutput